-These focus areas help define program categories or packages, projects relevant to these packages, and reflect stakeholder input.
-The focus areas articulate the outcomes that should be reflected in defining the future ITS Master Plan portfolio of projects.
+These focus areas help shape program categories or packages, identify relevant projects, and incorporate stakeholder input.
+They also define the desired outcomes that will guide the development of the future ITS Master Plan portfolio of projects.

 Specific ITS Master Plan Objectives have been developed to align to the six ITS Focus Areas.
 These align with our Guiding Principles and ITS Strategic Recommendations.